-&lt;sup>79 Arturo Escobar (1992) "Imagining a Post-Development Era?
+73 Arturo Escobar (1992) "Imagining a Post-Development Era?
 Critical Thought, Development and Social Movements," Social Text, No. 31/32, Third World and Post-Colonial Issues (Duke University Press), p.
 22.

-Ibid, 23, 24.
+75 Ibid, 23, 24.

-&lt;sup>82 Sally Matthews (2004) "Post-development theory and the question of alternatives: A view from Africa" Third World Quarterly, Vol. 25, No. 2, page 373

-The current post-modern conception considers development as "an imposition of institutions and values by the West on areas deemed to be in need of development, guided by an over-ambitious, all-explanatory development theory".
-84 This post-modern conception considers low-income economies "as legitimate objects for development intervention, more often that not of a harmful kind".
-85 Pieterse criticizes the recipes of development policies that are regarded as "relevant across countries and regions" 86 and regards developmentalism as "the theorization (or rather ideologization)" of the path pursued by the western world.
-87 According to Pieterse, "[t]he crisis of developmentalism as a paradigm manifests itself as a crisis of modernism in the west and the crisis of development in the south".
-88
+76 Sally Matthews (2004) "Post-development theory and the question of alternatives: A view from Africa" Third World Quarterly, Vol. 25, No. 2, page 373 theory".78 This post-modern conception considers low-income economies "as legitimate objects for development intervention, more often that not of a harmful kind".79 Pieterse criticizes the recipes of development policies that are regarded as "relevant across countries and regions"80 and regards developmentalism as "the theorization (or rather ideologization)" of the path pursued by the western world.81 According to Pieterse, "[t]he crisis of developmentalism as a paradigm manifests itself as a crisis of modernism in the west and the crisis of development in the south".82